 Modulation Fidelity (FSK error) represents how accurate a transmitter reproduces an ideal theoretical modulation waveform.
-The measurement is performed by first removing frequency error and symbol deviation gain error from the received signal, then computing the RMS difference between the deviation of the resulting signal at each symbol decision point and the ideal deviations of those symbols; no bit errors should exist.
-On the R8600, this is reported as an RMS error in % relative to the mean deviation across symbols.
+The measurement is performed by first removing frequency error and symbol deviation gain error from the received signal then computing the RMS difference between the deviation of the resulting signal at each symbol decision point and the ideal deviations of those symbols; there should be no bit errors.
+On the R8000 this is reported as an RMS error in % relative to the mean deviation across symbols.